Tied Test: Last over

-India were all out for 347, Matthews having taken 5–146 (10–249 in the match) and Ray Bright 5–94, and the match was the second tie in Test cricket.
-Dean Jones and Kapil Dev were joint Men of the Match.
+India were all out for 347, Matthews having taken 5/146 (10/249 in the match) and Ray Bright 5/94, and the match was the second tie in Test cricket.
+Matthews' two 5W/Is and 10W/M would be the only test match in his career in which he achieved either feat.
+Dean Jones and Kapil Dev were jointly named man of the match.

 Draws with scores level

 In addition to the two tied Tests, there have been two Tests which ended when time expired with the scores level in the fourth innings, but with the batting side still having wickets in hand.
 This results in a drawn match and not a tie.

+1st Test, Bulawayo, 18–22 December 1996, England tour of Zimbabwe

-The first such Test was in 1996, between Zimbabwe and England at Bulawayo, when England, chasing 205 to win, finished on 204–6.
+In the first such Test, England when chasing 205 to win, finished on 204/6.
 With three runs required for victory off the final ball, Nick Knight ran two but was run out attempting the third.